 |ARDMS Registered Vascular Technologist (RVT) or ARRT Registered Technologist Vascular (RT(V)) + 6 months fulltime as a vascular technologist for CVS courses||SON 250 Vascular Sonography

 How It Works:

 - STEP 1: An individual applies to SPCC as a noncredit student, enrolls in a preapproved noncredit class, and completes the class with a grade of “S”.
 Or, an individual applies to SPCC as curriculum student and assembles evidence of applicable, currently valid industry certifications.

-- STEP 2: Student completes either the Non-Credit to Credit, or Credential to Credit form, and submits the form to the SPCC Registrar for review.
+- STEP 2: Student completes the Etrieve- Non-credit to Credit or Credential to Credit form.

 - STEP 3: If approved, the appropriate curriculum credit appears on the student’s SPCC transcript.

 - How do I determine which noncredit classes have been approved for curriculum credit?
 This website will list all current curriculum courses approved for this articulation process.
 Courses for articulation are recommended by curriculum faculty, based on an analysis of content similarity between curriculum and noncredit course descriptions.
 These descriptions are defined by the North Carolina Community College System (NCCCS).